Is There a Dimmer Outlook Ahead for RLX Technology Inc. (RLX)?

-RLX Technology Inc. (NYSE:RLX) went up by 0.21% from its latest closing price compared to the recent 1-year high of $35.00.
-The company’s stock price has collected 16.23% of gains in the last five trading sessions.
-Press Release reported on 10/05/21 that RLX Technology Announces Change to Audit Committee Composition
+RLX Technology Inc. (NYSE:RLX) went up by 6.51% from its latest closing price compared to the recent 1-year high of $35.00.
+The company’s stock price has collected 11.11% of gains in the last five trading sessions.
+Press Release reported on 10/13/21 that Thinking about buying stock in Waitr Holdings, RLX Technology, Kintara Therapeutics, Revance Therapeutics, or PhaseBio Pharmaceuticals?

 Is It Worth Investing in RLX Technology Inc. (NYSE :RLX) Right Now?